-Whether or not you would personally plunge into an ice bath, cold-water therapy is having a moment.
-Let’s take a closer look at the science of ice baths before exploring how they could aid recovery…
+Whether or not you‘d personally plunge into an ice bath, there are many who extol the virtues of cold-water therapy.
+We take a closer look at the science of ice baths and how they could aid recovery.

 On the surface (pun intended), ice baths sound like a form of torture.
-If you wince at the idea of lowering yourself into a regular swimming pool, why voluntarily cover yourself in water around the temperature at which it turns to ice?
-Well, having an ice bath is able to have the word ‘therapy’ affixed to the end of it because of the purported benefits for the body and perhaps even the soul.
+If you wince at the idea of lowering yourself into a regular swimming pool, why voluntarily cover yourself in water just north of freezing?
+Well, because the therapeutic benefits of cold water are well documented, and taking an ice bath has purported benefits not just for the body but the mind too.

 People who talk about the experience of ice baths do so in an excited tone of voice, like followers of a new religion.
 Laura Fullerton says that she first tried it at a breathwork and ice bath workshop.
 “I felt incredible afterwards!” she says.
 “It’s like pressing the reset button: if I can survive two minutes in the cold, I can handle anything!”

-Fullerton is the founder of Monk, which this summer will launch as ‘the world’s first at-home ice bath’.
-Monk will come with a companion app to help people better deal with the challenging sensation of being immersed in freezing water.
+Fullerton is the founder of Monk, which launched a while ago as ‘the world’s first at-home ice bath’.
+Monk comes with a companion app to help people better deal with the challenging sensation of being immersed in freezing water.

 As a newbie, it is famously difficult to control the rate of your breathing at the beginning.
 Kyle Miller, who takes tourists to Finland on ice bath experiences as part of Flash Pack travel, says these holidaygoers’ first five breaths tend to be frantically fast – “then you realise you’re not dying”.